Xninety-nine/Exploratory-Data-Analysis-Projects/README.md

 U.S. students' math scores fall behind when compared to those of many other developed countries.
 This is evident by the 2022 Programme for International Student Assessment results.
-The U.S. ranked 18th in math amoung the participating countries.
+The U.S. ranked 18th in math among the participating countries.
 U.S. students averaged a score of 489.3 which was below the average score of 494 and significantly behind the top scores of 559.7.

 These scores showed a drop of 13 points compared to the results from 2018.